 It should be noted that Boris Johnson, UK Prime Minister negotiated a new Brexit deal with the EU after former Prime Minister Theresa May, resigned in 2019.
 Earlier, the former PM was unsuccessful in her attempts to convince the UK Parliament of the negotiated Brexit deal.
 Because of the changing political environment, healthcare companies may not initiate large cross-border deals until new policies are in place.

-If, after an 11-month transition period a UK-EU trade deal does not come to fruition, then, neither of parties would have an alternative to an enforceable settlement mechanism for dispute resolution.
-As a result, the UK will need to trade with the EU on WTO terms, including the foisting of tariffs, from January 2021.
+If, after an 11-month transition period, a UK-EU trade deal does not come to fruition, then neither of the parties would have an alternative to an enforceable settlement mechanism for dispute resolution.
+As a result, the UK will need to trade with the EU on WTO terms, including the foisting of tariffs, from January 2022.
 These changes will also play a critical role in how pharmaceutical companies change their priorities when dealing with trade between the UK, EU, and the rest of the world.